lemlac/mulem/docs/reference.md

 print("Hello, world!")
 ```

 Modules are named with the keyword `mod` near the top before anything is defined.
 This is the name you'll use when importing your module. **There can only be one `mod` declaration per file.** Multiple `mod` declarations is a syntax error.
 Imports are based on the include path when compiling or running a script.
-To import from a file by direct filepath, use `@from("path")` before `import`.
+To import from a file by direct filepath, use `in "path"` after `import`.

 ```
-@from("../../somewhere.mu") import someModule{thing}
+import someModule{thing} in "../../somewhere.mu"

 myModule :: mod